M-o-a-T/venusian/README.md

 return code 1 if you don't need to do anything.
 Otherwise the destination is a new empty file.

-`fchg_e` does the same thing, except that it sets the destination's executable bits.

 ## Changes to the host system

 This section broadly documents the install script's changes to the host filesystem.